Past:Pennsylvania State Treasurer

-Treasurer Joseph M. Torsella is a successful civic leader who will bring integrity, energy, and vision to the office of Pennsylvania State Treasurer.
-A Democrat, Joe was the first declared candidate for the April 2016 primary election.
+Joseph M. Torsella is a successful civic leader who brings integrity, energy, and vision to the office of Pennsylvania State Treasurer.

 Joe is the kind of commonsense problem-solver we need in public life.
 Because Treasury manages $100 billion in public funds and has pre-audit authority over every single check the Commonwealth issues, it’s an ideal platform for someone with Joe’s record of bringing efficiency, sound management, and innovation to the public sector, a theme of Joe’s career.